 Follow-up of the three targets has commenced with UAV-borne high-resolution magnetic surveys (and induced polarization geophysical surveys to delineate drill targets.
-Preliminary magnetic data show clearly defined structural zones which will be 3D-modelled for drill target generation.
+The data show clearly defined structural zones which were 3D-modelled for drill target generation (Figure 17).